Clarify/clarify_brightcove_sync/README.rst

 To overcome the above limitations, the script could be improved by using the Brightcove API in write mode.
 Each Video could have a ``custom_field`` containing the bundle href/id of the Video's corresponding bundle in Clarify.
 Then the Brightcove API could be used to search for the Videos that need changing, for example videos with no bundle href/id set.

 The iteration/pagination issue could be resolved by refetching the video library until the video count matches the expected count.

+Video Media
+^^^^^^^^^^^^^

+The Clarify API ingests media from URLs.
+This sync tool looks in the Sources (renditions) of a Brightcove Video to find one with the highest resolution (up to 1080p), encoded using the H264 codec, and featuring an http/https Src URL.
+If no suitable video URL is found, the bundle will not be created in Clarify.
+Currently, the tool only supports videos that were ingested with Brightcove and does not support "remote" videos.

+Support for remote videos could be easily added.
+If the ``remote`` field in the Video Source is ``true``, the Brightcove CMS Asset API can be used to get the Rendition list, and from that the ``remote_url`` of the desired rendition.
+This URL can be used for the Clarify bundle.

 Custom Fields
 ^^^^^^^^^^^^^